NESTOR . NEUKAMP & STADLER

 9. Redeeming Promotional Vouchers

 13. Alternative Dispute Resolution

-1.1 These General Terms and Conditions (hereinafter “GTC”) of NEUKAMP & PARTNER Risk Consulting GmbH (hereinafter “Seller”) apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter “Customer”) concludes with the Seller with regard to the goods presented by the seller in his online shop.
+1.1 This Geberal Commercial Conditions (following “AGB”) of NEUKAMP & PARTNER Risk Consulting GmbH (following “seller”), are valid for good supply contracts, which a consumer (following “customer”) concludes with the seller in regard of the goods shown in the Online-Shop.
 The inclusion of the customer’s own conditions is hereby contradicted, unless something else has been agreed.

 1.2 These General Terms and Conditions shall apply accordingly to contracts for the delivery of vouchers, unless expressly agreed otherwise.

 1.3 A consumer within the meaning of these General Terms and Conditions is any natural person who enters into a legal transaction for purposes that are predominantly neither commercial nor self-employed.
 Entrepreneur within the meaning of these terms and conditions is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of their commercial or independent professional activity.

 2.1 The product descriptions contained in the seller’s online shop do not represent binding offers on the part of the seller, but serve to enable the customer to submit a binding offer.

 2.2 The customer can submit the offer via the online order form integrated in the seller’s online shop.
 After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer with regard to the goods contained in the shopping cart by clicking the button that concludes the ordering process.